Skip to content

 The sticky flag can be combined with other flags such as g (global) to enhance pattern matching capabilities.
 In this example, the g flag allows for a global search throughout the string, while the y flag ensures that each match starts exactly at the lastIndex position.
 This combination allows you to perform a global search with the strict sequential matching behavior of the sticky flag.

-In this example, we manually adjust the lastIndex property to move past any non-matching characters (like commas).
-This ensures the next match starts at the correct position.
+In this example, we updated the regex to consume the comma delimiter.
+This ensures the next match starts at the correct position without manual index manipulation.

 Advanced Examples